T351 Storyboard / Continuity Exercise

 - Minimum 6 shots - maximum of 8 shots

 - Natural sound must be used.
-Dialog, sound effects & music may be added if desired but is not required.
+Dialog & sound effects may be added if desired but are not required.

-- Show will start and end in black.
+- The show will start and end in black.

 Hints for a stronger project: